 CAIIB Revised Syllabus 2023

-The information on the CAIIB Revised Syllabus was out on the official website of IIBF and it will be formulated from 2023.
+The information on the revised CAIIB Syllabus 2023 was out on the official website of IIBF and it has been formulated from June 2023 session.
 Under the CAIIB Revised Syllabus, there are 4 compulsory subjects and 5 Elective Papers.
 Out of the 5 Elective Papers, aspirants have to choose one of their own choices.
 Here, we have listed the CAIIB Compulsory as well as the Elective Subjects.

 - Paper 1: Advanced Bank Management(ABM)